 Electronic product developers have to take into account all aspects of the hardware, firmware and software, and find ways to integrate them properly to guarantee the right performance.

-This is also related to product prototype development, which requires to perform several iterations with a more advanced product; considering a good PCB (Printed Circuit Board) design, microcontrollers, electronics, hardware, firmware, and a stable operative system (when necessary).
+This is also related to product prototype development, which requires to perform several iterations with a more advanced product; considering a good Printed Circuit Board design (see PCB benefits), microcontrollers, electronics, hardware, firmware, and a stable operative system (when necessary).

 Firmware vs software examples